calpoly-iandunn/csc371/workshops/SchellLenses.md

 of how much players care about succeeding in your game.
 By thinking about what the players really care about and why, you can often get insights about how your game can improve.

+### Lens #6: The Lens of Problem Solving
+To use this lens, think about the problems your players must solve to succeed at your game, for every game has problems to solve.
+Ask yourself these
+questions:

+- What problems does my game ask the player to solve?
+- Are there hidden problems to solve that arise as part of gameplay?
+- How can my game generate new problems so that players keep coming back?